-Staying Health in Colder Weather
+Staying Healthy in Colder Weather

-Most of us take for granted and forget how very lucky we are to be able to choose from a variety of fresh fruits and vegetables all year round; and in fact it doesn’t even seem like the produce section in the supermarket varies much from season to season.
+Most of us take for granted and forget how very lucky we are to be able to choose from a variety of fresh fruits and vegetables all year round; and in fact it doesn’t even seem like the produce section varies much from season to season.
 If we pause for a minute, make a conscious effort and take a closer look at what foods are in season, our meals will be fresher, more nutritious, flavorful, cost less, and on top of that when the season comes for your favorite fruit or vegetable you will truly enjoy and savor it at its best!

-Choosing freshly harvested seasonal produce not only supports a healthy diet, but may also lessen some of the adverse global effects caused by packaging and shipping produce long distances.
+Remind shoppers that choosing freshly harvested seasonal produce not only supports a healthy diet, but may also lessen some of the adverse global effects caused by packaging and shipping produce long distances.

-Many cold weather produce also serves up an excellent ‘dose’ of vitamin A, which functions to preserve and improve eyesight as well as help fight viral infections.
+Much cold weather produce also serves up an excellent ‘dose’ of vitamin A, which functions to preserve and improve eyesight as well as help fight viral infections.
 Some of the best include: bok choy, Brussels sprouts, cabbage, carrots, collard greens, kale, passion fruit, rutabagas, sweet potatoes, and winter squash.

 Try roasting root vegetables like, parsnips, sweet potatoes, beets, turnips, celeriac, and rutabaga with a sprinkle of salt, pepper and a drizzle of olive oil.
 Forty-five minutes later you will have a hearty, delicious, and outstandingly nutritious side dish or even main course for any winter meal.

 Snack on apples, blood oranges, Clementine, grapefruits, passion fruits, pears, and red currants to taste the flavors and gain the nutritional benefits of winters best fruits.